stevenob/my-portfolio/README.md

-# my-portfolio
+# Steven O'Brien's portfolio
-This is my professional portfolio
+This is my professional portfolio, it uses AWS and ReactJS